Skip The Turkey—Your Survival Guide To A Vegan Thanksgiving

 Score the whole-foods trifecta and make a raw, vegan, and gluten-free dessert for Thanksgiving dinner.
 What’s the magic recipe?
 A Homemade Nutella Cake from JS Health loaded with rich flavors and nutrients to boot.

 3. Fruit Crumble

 There’s nothing more nourishing and warming during the holidays than a freshly-baked fruit dessert.
-Most of these recipes don’t call for dairy ingredients anyway so it’s already vegan!
-Amy Chaplin is one of my favorite vegan chefs and her recipe for a Pear Cranberry Crumble is always easy to make and one of the fastest desserts to disappear, try it for yourself and save yourself a slice, just in case.
+Most of these recipes don’t call for dairy ingredients anyway, so it’s already vegan!
+Amy Chaplin is one of my favorite vegan chefs and her recipe for a Pear Cranberry Crumble is always easy to make and one of the fastest desserts to disappear.
+Try it for yourself and save yourself a few slices—just in case.

 Based in the beautiful city of Portland, Maine, Katherine Oakes Englishman is a writer and yoga teacher with a passion for empowering others to live a more conscious and connected life.
 She is a contributing writer for The Good Trade, Wayward Collective and pens articles on outdoor travel as the East Coast correspondent at Bearfoot Theory; Katherine is also the former web editor of Pure Green Magazine.
 Offline, you can find her on a yoga mat or in pursuit of adventure in the wilds of Maine and the neighboring White Mountains.